robertdavid1205/MS3-LifeBook/readme.md

 1   bugs found
-I was doing the register function and it wouldn't update the database , i found out that i have written the methon adn action attributes in child div instead of the form .
+ 1. I was doing the register function and it wouldn't update the database , i found out that i have written the methon adn action attributes in child div instead of the form .
+ 2. when adding a book to the library, it's not displaying the added by:    ......